cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Several AI-tweaks for Air and Anti-Air production
 - Fixed some performance issues
 - Added an option to allow the AI to make a second base(will use chronoshift or vessel transport for map with islands)
-- AI know how to use Chronosphere and Iron Curtain
+- AI knows how to use Chronosphere and Iron Curtain
+- AI knows how to send a MCV to an other area to start an extra base

 Included mod's:
 - Veterancy mod(default disabled), vanilla/multiplayer/performance fix from CFE Patch Redux 1.8